-First-year CAP fellows rotate on Central Regional Hospital (CRH) Child and Adolescent Units.
-One of three state psychiatric inpatient facilities in the state of North Carolina, CRH serves a broad range of patients and families from central and coastal North Carolina.
-Multidisciplinary treatment teams comprising physicians, psychologists, social workers, nursing, and behavioral specialists collaborate to treat children and adolescents.
+First-year CAP fellows rotate on child and adolescent units at Central Regional Hospital (CRH) in Butner, NC.
+One of three state psychiatric inpatient facilities in the state, CRH serves a broad range of patients and their families from central and coastal North Carolina.
+At CRH, multidisciplinary teams comprising physicians, psychologists, social workers, nurses and behavioral specialists collaborate to treat children and adolescents.

-The Duke Family Studies clinic, a unique training model that incorporates live-observed supervision facilitated by a two way mirror and computer console feed.
+The Duke Family Studies Program and Clinic, an innovative training model that incorporates live-observed supervision facilitated by a two-way mirror and computer console feed.
 With teams of learners and weekly systems-based didactics, trainees acquire invaluable techniques and perspective on family system dynamics and pathology.

 Second Year Experience:

 - Child Development and Behavioral Health Center

 - Duke Center for Autism and Brain Development

-- Family Studies (https://www.dukehealth.org/locations/duke-family-studies-program-and-clinic)
+- Duke Family Studies Program and Clinic

 - Duke Integrated Pediatric Mental Health

-- Eating Disorders clinic (https://www.dukehealth.org/treatments/psychiatry/eating-disorders)
+- Duke Eating Disorders Clinic

-- Autoimmune Brain Disorders clinic (https://www.dukehealth.org/blog/brain-under-attack)
+- Duke Autoimmune Brain Disorders Clinic

-- Duke Children’s hospital (https://www.dukehealth.org/hospitals/duke-childrens-hospital/home)
+- Duke Children’s Hospital

-- Duke Child Evaluation Center (http://ipmh.duke.edu/content/dcec)
+- Duke Children's Evaluation Center

-- Central Regional Hospital (https://www.ncdhhs.gov/divisions/dsohf/central-regional-hospital-0)
+- Central Regional Hospital